rfletez/JavaScript-Tutorial-Part-1/README.md

 This is just for my own practice on JS to improve from beginners to intermediate.

 ## Building my own project with JS.
 Next step will be to work on HTML/CSS, or React.
+Should also work on Angular.